 Samuel Belilty has been news director at KUVN, Univision Dallas, the highest rated newscast in the Dallas area, since January 2014.
-He has 24 years of experience in broadcast television, both in front of and behind the camera.
+He has 25 years of experience in broadcast television, both in front of and behind the camera.
 He previously worked as news director at KWEX, Univision San Antonio; creative services director, executive producer and news director at KFTV, Univision Fresno; and network news production manager and manager of a special reports unit at RCTV (Caracas, Venezuela).
 He has received EMMY, Edward R. Murrow, Gabriel, Telly and ADDY Awards, in addition to several national awards in Venezuela.
-He has a bachelor’s degree in mass communication from Universidad Central de Venezuela and has done postgraduate studies in organizational development.
+He has a bachelor's degree in mass communication from Universidad Central de Venezuela and has done postgraduate studies in organizational development and bilingual/bicultural studies.

 Jane Brody has written the "Personal Health" column for The New York Times since 1976.
 Her column appears every Tuesday in the Science Times section and many other newspapers.
 Ms. Brody joined the Times in 1965 as a full-time specialist in medicine and biology.
 She has received numerous awards for journalistic excellence, and was awarded an honorary doctorate from Princeton University in 1987.
 Her books include the best sellers "Jane Brody's Nutrition Book" and "Jane Brody's Good Food Book."
 Her newest book, "Jane Brody's Guide to the Great Beyond," was published in January 2009.